UPPMAX/HPC-python/docs/parallel.rst

 Threads
 -------

-In a threaded parallelization scheme the workers (threads) share a global memory address space.
+In a threaded parallelization scheme, the workers (threads) share a global memory address space.
 The `threading <https://docs.python.org/3/library/threading.html>`_
 module is built into Python so you don't have to installed it.
 By using this module, one can create several threads to do some work in parallel (in principle).